spjoe/specializedSet/README.md

 [![Dependency Status](https://gemnasium.com/spjoe/specializedSet.png)](https://gemnasium.com/spjoe/)
 ## Introduction

-	Uses a binary tree for so you have a faster impl of a set when you don not ahve a has function for your objects.
+	Uses a binary tree for so you have a faster impl of a set when you don not have a hash function for your objects.
 When you have hashes use Hashset!

 	You have to define a complete lesser and equality fn.
-For example use toString();

 ## Installation